nunomaduro/phpinsights/docs/get-started.md

 ## Fixing errors automatically <Badge text="^2.0"/>

 Some Insights support automatic fixing.
-To fix your code automatically, two way are possibles:
+To fix your code automatically, there are two possibilities:

 * Add `--fix` option to your command.
 The output will be the classical output, with a summary of all issues fixed.
 * Or launch `phpinsights fix [directory]`